syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 ### Applying palette

-Each palette applies a set of predefined brushes to the Cartesian series in a predefined order.
+Each palette applies a set of predefined brushes to the series in a predefined order.
 [Metro]() palette is the default palette.

-The following code example shows you how to set the [Metro]() Palette for the Cartesian chart series.
+The following code example shows you how to set the [Metro]() palette for the cartesian chart.

 {% tabs %}